Skály (Písek District): Geography

 Skály is located about 9 km south of Písek and 34 km northwest of České Budějovice.
 It lies in the České Budějovice Basin.
 The highest point is at 450 m above sea level.
-The Skalský Stream flows through the municipality and feeds a set of ponds.
-The river Blanice partly forms the northern municipal border.
+The stream Skalský potok flows through the municipality and supplies a set of fishponds.
+The Blanice River partly forms the northern municipal border.

 History

 The first written mention of Skály is from 1365.
 The village was owned by various lower nobles, and the owners often changed.
 In 1397, Jan of Skály was documented as the owner of Skály.
 Shortly after the village was sold to the Kočka family, who held it until 1509.
-In 1543, when Skály was property of the Litochleb of Strachotínek family, a fort in the village was mentioned for the first time, but this building has not been preserved.
+In 1543, when Skály was the property of the Litochleb of Strachotínek family, a fort in the village was mentioned for the first time, but this building has not been preserved.

 The village of Budičovice was first mentioned in 1399.

+Demographics

 Transport

-Skály lies on the railway line of local importance from České Budějovice to Strakonice.
+Skály is located on the railway line of local importance from České Budějovice to Strakonice.